jnozzi/cocoadev.com/markdown/NSUndoManagerTutorial.md

 ----

 A good article!
 One thing though - you state: "But [[NSUndoManager won't retain those for you".
 It appears it will, in fact.
 With invocation-based Undo, it depends on whether the invocations are set to retain their arguments.
-The documentation for General/NSUndoManager isn't explicit about this point, but my experience is that objects you pass to it are retained by the undo manager.
+The documentation for NSUndoManager isn't explicit about this point, but my experience is that objects you pass to it are retained by the undo manager.
 The same is true of the simpler target + object undo approach.
 This means that there's no need to set up a pool for handling deleted objects - the undo manager itself retains those objects so they are never really deleted - they are stored in the undo stack.
 Maybe this is a change to the undo manager's behaviour that came in with a certain system version (???) but if you think about it, it makes sense for the undo manager to retain any objects it is passed.
-Then no matter what the rest of the app does with them, they are always available for undo - only when the undo task itself is thrown away is the object finally released.  --General/GrahamCox.
+Then no matter what the rest of the app does with them, they are always available for undo - only when the undo task itself is thrown away is the object finally released.  --GrahamCox.

 ----

 You're right.
-I believe this changed a couple years back (I remember somehow this problem was real at the time). --General/RaphaelSebbe
+I believe this changed a couple years back (I remember somehow this problem was real at the time). --RaphaelSebbe